-Emotional development: autistic children and teenagers
+Emotional development in autistic children and teenagers

 Some autistic children and teenagers need support to recognise, understand and manage their emotions.
 For example, your autistic child might interpret all negative or unpleasant emotions as anger or as physical sensations, like feeling heat or breathlessness.
 Or they might not recognise when they’re excited.
 Or they might label all emotions that are hard to describe as ‘being bored’.